RosettaDrone/rosettadrone/README.md

-#RosettaDrone 2 is now updated to DJI SDK 4.13, that got Mavic Mini support...
+# RosettaDrone 2 is now updated to DJI SDK 4.13, that got Mavic Mini support...
-#This is however NOT tested.
+# This is however NOT tested.

-Rosetta Drone 2 tested on **DJI Air, Mavic 2 and Matrice 210 V2 with X7 camera** series
-# Supports Android 5.1 and newer, with DJI SDK 4.13.0 and Androidx lib
+Rosetta Drone 2 tested on **DJI Air, Mavic 2 and Matrice 210 V2 with X7 camera** series and supports Android 5.1 and newer, with DJI SDK 4.13.0 and Androidx lib

 =======

-## The project now works on DJI Mavic 2 Pro/Zoom/Enterprise & Mavic Air (and possibly more), and all got live H.264 video stream out, tested on  QGroundcontrol.
+## The project works with QGroundcontrol.
-## No Video on the Mavic-Air at the moment, but working on it...
+No Video on the Mavic-Air at the moment, but working on it...

 ### **Please create issues and create PR on this fork.**

 ![Image of Opening screen](images/IMG_4176.png) Opening screen, requires DJI login first time...